 I am an Assistant Professor of Political Science at the University of Lausanne, and currently a Visiting Fellow at the Department of Social and Political Sciences of the European University Institute in Fiesole.

-I am an SNSF Eccellenza Professor of Political Science at the University of Lausanne, and also a recurring Visiting Fellow at the Robert Schuman Centre for Advanced Studies in Fiesole.
-I studied at the Universities of Rome Sapienza (BA, MSc), Leiden (MA), Oxford and Siena (PhD).
-After my doctoral studies, I held a Jean Monnet Fellowship at the European University Institute (2012-2014) and an SNSF Ambizione Fellowship at the University of Lucerne (2017-2019).
+I studied at the Universities of Rome “Sapienza” (BA, MSc), Leiden (MA), Oxford and Siena (PhD).
+After my doctoral studies, I held a Jean Monnet Fellowship at the Robert Schuman Center for Advanced Studies (2012-2014) and an “Ambizione” Fellowship at the University of Lucerne (2017-2019).

 My academic interests center on the interplay between voters, political parties and leaders in democratic elections.
 My current research project, funded by an “Eccellenza” Fellowship of the Swiss National Science Foundation (2020-2024), focuses on affective polarization and its electoral consequences, with a particular emphasis on negative voting in comparative and longitudinal perspective.

 I currently serve in the Scientific Committee of the Italian National Election Study (ITANES) and in the Steering Committee of the Consortium of National Election Studies (CNES).